Late-time attractors and cosmic acceleration: Late-time scaling cosmologies

 First, we consider scenarios that correspond to proper scaling solutions.
 In particular, let the following conditions be in place. \begin{enumerate}[label=(\roman*)] \item All scalar potential terms are positive-definite, i.e. $\Lambda_i > 0$, for all $i$-indices.
 Also, let $\smash{\mathrm{rank} \, \gamma_{ia} = m}$: this is a necessary condition for the scaling solutions in eqs. (\ref{power-law scale factor}, \ref{rank-condition scalar-field trajectories}, \ref{rank-condition scale-factor power}) to exist. \item Given the matrix $\smash{M_{ij} = \gamma_{ia} {\gamma_{j}}^a}$, for all $i$-indices we have the inequalities

 subject to the additional condition

-Physically, this means that the scalar-potential terms are such that there cannot be any apparent notion of subdominant terms (see e.g. discussion in subsecs. \ref{subsec: partial moduli stabilization} and \ref{subsec: coupling convex hull and cosmic acceleration}). \item The time-integral of $\kappa_d^2 V/H$ is divergent, i.e.
+Physically, this means that the scalar-potential terms are such that there cannot be any apparent notion of subdominant terms (see e.g. the physical interpretation of the late-time convergence result below and the discussions in subsecs. \ref{subsec: partial moduli stabilization} and \ref{subsec: coupling convex hull and cosmic acceleration}). \item The time-integral of $\kappa_d^2 V/H$ is divergent, i.e.

 Intuitively, this represents the fact that the $\gamma_{ia}$-couplings are not too large, since, if they were, then we would have $\Delta < \infty$ \cite{Shiu:2023nph}. \end{enumerate} If conditions \ref{condition (a)}, \ref{condition (b)} and \ref{condition (c)} are satisfied, we can show that the late-time solutions to the scalar-field and Friedmann equations are the scaling solutions in eqs. (\ref{power-law scale factor}, \ref{rank-condition scalar-field trajectories}, \ref{rank-condition scale-factor power}).
 This is proven in appendix \ref{app: late-time cosmological attractors}: see theorem \ref{theorem: critical-point convergence}.
 This is the first analytic proof that scaling cosmologies are attractors of the scalar-field and Friedmann equations for a multi-scalar multi-exponential scalar potential and it represents a fundamental result of this paper.